harplife/zettelkasten/math/precalculus/Chapter 1/12_Modeling_Variation.md

 ## (extra) Variations

-A <mark class="hltr-trippy">Variation</mark> is a relationship between quantities that change together.
+A <mark class="hltr-trippy">Variation</mark> is a relationship between two variables where one increases or decreases proportionally as the other increases or decreases.
-- When one variable changes, the other changes in a predictable way.

 A variation is described using an equation, which in this case, is called a <mark class="hltr-trippy">variation model</mark>.